 Once car frames have been welded together, they then need to undergo painting.
 Applying the correct amount of paint is essential to the manufacture of cars.
 It effects the overall esthetic of the vehicle as well as the vehicle’s performance.
 This is why many manufacturers have automated automotive painting applications with ABB robots.
 ABB’s painting robots eliminate overspray errors and dripping with their precise, controlled arm movements, ensuring even and smooth paint applications of both the exterior and interior of cars.
 Their extended reaches make it feasible to coat large car bodies without any deviation from vehicle to vehicle.

-ABB robots have also been implemented in the sealing phase of automobile assembly.
+ABB articulated robots have also been implemented in the sealing phase of automobile assembly.
 During this phase ABB sealing robots are utilized for both seam and cosmetic sealing.
 For seam sealing visible seams underneath and in the interior of cars are covered with sealant to protect from water intrusion and corrosion.
 While in cosmetic sealing sealant is applied to doors and trunks of cars to prevent vibration as well as erosion.
 ABB’s sealing robots are integrated with nozzle dispensers to apply even beads of sealant along exact paths, ensuring vehicle quality.
-By applying sealant precisely, ABB robots help prevent the future deterioration of vehicle components.
+By applying sealant precisely, manufacturing robot arms help prevent the future deterioration of vehicle components.

 Before cars are ready to leave the production facility, they must undergo a final assembly process.
 ABB assembly robots are commonly deployed during these final steps of manufacturing.
 A ABB IRB 4600 may be used to mount steering wheels to the vehicle dash or to attach emblems to car exteriors.
 ABB’s assembly robots operate with accuracy and speed, improving production cycle times.